Azure/Enterprise-Scale-for-AVS/BrownField/Storage/AVS-to-ANFdatastore-NewVNet/readme.md

 * Be aware of the [limit on number of authorization keys](https://docs.microsoft.com/azure/expressroute/expressroute-faqs#can-i-link-to-more-than-one-virtual-network-to-an-expressroute-circuit) that can be generated per ExpressRoute circuit.

+* **Be aware of the costs associated with [Azure NetApp Files](https://azure.microsoft.com/pricing/details/netapp/) and the ExpressRoute gateway using the 'Ultra Performance' SKU.**

 ## Deployment Steps

 * Update the parameter values in appropriate parameter file.